-ID Description Workaround Opened in ML- Model deployment returns Re- Verify that all metadata.labels values are 63 characters v1.0.0 2014 1 ' or less.
-See the Kubernetes limitation. error that Service is invalid.)
-ML- Private repo is not supported as a mar- See Import and run the function from your repo. v1.2.1 3381 ketplace hub ML- MLRun does not decompress large NA v1.3.0 3520 Kubeflow pipelines ML- MLRun supports TensorFlow up to NA v1.3.1 3824 2.11.
-ML- When trying to identify a To see the error, use mlrun.db.get_pipelines() in- 3731 failed step in a workflow stead. with mlrun.get_run_db(). list_pipelines('project-name'), the returned error is None.
-ML- Setting AWS credentials as project se- When using an ECR as the external container registry, make 3743 cret cause a build failure on EKS con- sure that the project secrets AWS_ACCESS_KEY_ID and figured with ECR.
-AWS_SECRET_ACCESS_KEY have read/write access to ECR, as described in the platform documentation
+ID Description Workaround Opened in ML- 2014 Model deployment returns ResourceNot-FoundException (Nuclio error that Service is invalid.)
+Verify that all metadata.labels values are 63 characters or less.
+See the Kubernetes limitation. v1.0.0 ML- 3206 When get_or_create_project is called, and there is project.yaml in the dir, no new project is created (even of the project name is new).
+The existing project.yaml is loaded instead. v1.2.1 ML- 3520 MLRun does not decompress large Kube-flow pipelines NA v1.3.0 ML- 3824 MLRun supports TensorFlow up to 2.11.
+NA v1.3.1 ML- 3731 When trying to identify a failed step in a workflow with mlrun.get_run_db(). list_pipelines('project-name'), the returned error is None.
+To see the error, use mlrun.db.get_pipelines() instead.
+ML- 3743 with ECR.
+When using an ECR as the external container registry, make sure that the project secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY have read/write access to ECR, as described in the platform documentation ML- 4767 Use PyTorch versions up to and including than 2.0.1, but not higher.